-If they want to maintain their best health, they should all see their doctor regularly for a wellness exam.
+If they want to maintain their best health, they should all see their doctor regularly for a wellness visit.
 And so should every age in between, younger and older.
 Wellness visits are an important component in maintaining good health, so stay on track with your regular checkups.

 Measures taken there, from immunizations to cancer screenings, might save their life.

-Obviously, a 6-month-old boy will have a different experience in an exam than a 40-year-old woman.
+Obviously, a 6-month-old boy will have a different experience in a visit than a 40-year-old woman.
 “But primarily, the focus is going to be addressing the health maintenance and preventative tests or lab work that you may need based on those metrics,” Dr. Burgard said.